Ron Guidry: New York Yankees (2006–2007)

 Guidry joined Yankees manager Joe Torre's coaching staff as pitching coach in the 2006 season, replacing Mel Stottlemyre.
 Guidry was criticized in 2007 because the Yankees' highly acclaimed pitching staff was underachieving.
 In 2007, Yankees pitchers walked the sixth-most batters overall in the Major Leagues; this was the most walks in a season for a Yankees pitching staff since 2000.
 Torre's departure from the Yankees following the 2007 season ended Guidry's tenure as pitching coach.
 Though he was interested in returning to the Yankees for the 2008 season, he was not offered a position on new manager Joe Girardi's coaching staff.
-He did return to the Yankees as a spring training instructor.
+He has returned to the Yankees as a spring training instructor.

 Former New York Times writer Harvey Araton wrote a book called Driving Mr. Yogi: Yogi Berra, Ron Guidry, and Baseball's Greatest Gift that profiles the friendship Guidry had with Yankees' Hall of Fame catcher (and Guidry's former coach and manager) Yogi Berra.

 Personal life

-Guidry is married to Bonnie Rutledge Guidry; their wedding was on September 23, 1972.
-They have three children: two daughters, Jamie and Danielle, and a son, Brandon.
+Guidry and his wife married on September 23, 1972.
+They have three children.

 Guidry is a member of the Knights of Columbus.